AccionStage/vulnado/README.md

-bn  , ,m njnjscssjcn sk dc cdmknjfgfg,m.k;ksmlds.mn,kmlmadadfkmdcdfdfdfsfdddnado - Intentionally Vulnerable Java Application
+vnvhngbn  , ,m njnjscssjcn sk dc cdmknjfgfg,m.k;ksmlds.mn,kmlmadadfkmdcdfdfdfsfdddnado - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz xx